 - provide transcripts of audio and video, and much more.

 AI has enabled natural language processing of big data that wasn't possible in years past.
-Companies that figure out how to use this power can tap into over 90% of the information in their enterprise that currently sits in storage doing nothing.
+Companies that figure out how to use NLP tools can tap into over 90% of the information in their enterprise that currently sits in storage doing nothing.

 - Large internet companies such as Google, Facebook, Twitter, Amazon, Baidu and others clearly understand the value of tapping into the massive volumes of unstructured data.
 These companies have mastered the art of content-based advertising and promotion designed to add value to transactions.